eva5covergence/eva5_internal_discussion_docs/session7_assignment_discussion/modularisation_implementation.md

 - models/Networks/*.py - mnist_specific config - architecture
 - Orchestrator/*.py
 - Final Ipynb file in the root folder which triggers main.py
+- Show the architecture of the network in main ipynb file

 **Issues on google collab that to be fixed:**